mautic/developer-documentation-new/docs/design/availability.rst

 * Modifies the background color of the tab to visually represent its inactive state.
 * Prevent click events on the tab using ``pointer-events: none``.

-To dynamically deactivate tabs, we use JavaScript to add or remove the ``disabled`` class.
+To dynamically deactivate tabs, use JavaScript to add or remove the ``disabled`` class.
 Here's an example function:

 .. code-block:: javascript